This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 After visiting The Wizarding World of Harry Potter, I bet you’ll start reading the books and watch the movies (and if you’re a Potterhead, like me – you’ll want to read the books and watch the movies for the one millionth time!) #notsponsered

-Over in this section is where all do food and dining is.
-We actually didn’t get to eat here because we just ate at The Wizarding World of Harry Potter.
-XD
+Over in this section is where you will find all the food and dining options.
+We actually didn’t get to eat here because we just ate at The Wizarding World of Harry Potter, but you can find more restaurants here.

 This section is pretty good, because it had some pretty awesome rides.